mattDavo/Stringly/README.md

 - [ ] Cleaner implementation
 - [ ] Customizable link tag
 - [ ] Action tag => tap, hold, drag, etc. will execute certain code.
-- [ ] Ability to insert image (see https://stackoverflow.com/a/38479284)
+- [ ] Ability to insert images (see https://stackoverflow.com/a/38479284).
+And then optionally tap to enlarge?